Syllabus (Semester 1, 2026)

 Python libraries (managed via uv)

-- Core geospatial: geopandas, shapely, pyproj, rasterio, contextily
+- Core geospatial: geopandas, shapely, pyproj, contextily

-- Network analysis: osmnx, networkx, momepy
+- Network and morphology: osmnx, networkx, momepy

 - Dashboard: shiny, shinylive, ipyleaflet, plotly, shinyswatch